stack-tracer/stacktracer/README.md

 no library modifications are needed, and there is no run-time instrumentation of CLR code.
 Configuration options given at start of command line to specify the interval for stack trace and number of samples.

+##Highlights

+>*	800 kb single exe file(no installation required) with only dependency of .net framework 4.0 client profile.
+>*	Captures stack trace of any .net process Windows forms ,WPF, asp.net you name it.
+>*	Works on Microsoft azure websites
+>*	No need of any symbol files.
+>*	You can troubleshoot applications written in .net framework 2.0 to 4.5
+>*	Target 32 bit and 64 bit process.
+>*	View traces in browser. (inspired from IIS FREB)
+>*	Intuitive timeline view to filter out unwanted stacks/threads.
+>*	Very easy to troubleshoot Hang or High CPU issues on production enviroments.
+>*	Less overhead on the running process,so you can even troubleshoot slow performance issues which are less than 3-4 seconds .

 ##Installation

 Just copy stacktracer.exe onto your server.
 Typing "stacktracer" displays its usage syntax.